- October 2020

 Nov 30, 2019

 Any high-school chemistry student will tell you that iodine is very active, because its “outer electron shell” contains 7 – out of a possible 8 – electrons.
-Like a kind of lost lover, it goes around looking for its missing electron, and grabs it up from molecule or atom that comes its way.
+Like a kind of lost lover, it goes around looking for its missing electron, and grabs it up from any molecule or atom that comes its way.
 When it does this, the electron “donor” becomes reduced, losing its oxidizing capability.

 Iodine is, therefore, an anti-oxidant.
 As a powerful anti-oxidant, its usefulness to the body every second of every day is simply remarkable, quite nearly miraculous.

 Iodine belongs to a family of elements –the “halogens” – which suck up electrons like nobody’s business.
-Compared to its brothers – fluorine, chlorine, bromine – iodine is relatively mild-mannered.
+Compared to some of its brothers – fluorine, chlorine, bromine – iodine is relatively mild-mannered.
 Fluorine, chlorine and bromine, because they are much, much smaller atoms, behave far more aggressively.
 In being so aggressive, they can easily (and often do) cause serious biochemical harm.
 Iodine, on the other hand, is so large an atom – the largest in the human body – that its activity is relatively genial.
 In chemical reactions, the outermost electron shell’s distance from the central nucleus determines its “redox potential,” the ability to embezzle electrons from other atoms and molecules.

 There are deep evolutionary roots for iodine’s role in our body’s chemistry, and we’ll discuss iodine’s evolution another time.